thomasp85/lime/README.md

 [![Travis-CI Build Status](https://travis-ci.org/thomasp85/lime.svg?branch=master)](https://travis-ci.org/thomasp85/lime) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/thomasp85/lime?branch=master&svg=true)](https://ci.appveyor.com/project/thomasp85/lime) [![CRAN\_Release\_Badge](http://www.r-pkg.org/badges/version-ago/lime)](https://CRAN.R-project.org/package=lime) [![CRAN\_Download\_Badge](http://cranlogs.r-pkg.org/badges/lime)](https://CRAN.R-project.org/package=lime) [![Coverage Status](https://img.shields.io/codecov/c/github/thomasp85/lime/master.svg)](https://codecov.io/github/thomasp85/lime?branch=master)

 *This is an R port of the Python lime package (<https://github.com/marcotcr/lime>) developed by the authors of the lime (Local Interpretable Model-agnostic Explanations) approach for black-box model explanations.
-All credits goes to the original developers.*
+All credits for the invention of the approach goes to the original developers.*

 The purpose of `lime` is to explain the predictions of black box classifiers.
 What this means is that for any given prediction and any given classifier it is able to determine a small set of features in the original data that has driven the outcome of the prediction.
 To learn more about the methodology of `lime` read the [paper](https://arxiv.org/abs/1602.04938) and visit the repository of the [original implementation](https://github.com/marcotcr/lime).